 This work builds on the research project undertaken in 2016 which established a baseline for distilling training needs in Australia.
 Anne will undertake the study tour from March to May 2024 and will produce a report from the trip to share with the industry.
 The project can be found below.

-By 2017, Anne had started delivering the Foundations of Distilling course, collaborating with industry legends such as Patrick Maguire, former GM and Head Distiller at Sullivans Cove Distillery, and Dave Magill, then GM of Moo Brew Brewery, along with visits to Nonesuch Distillery.
-In the same year, she formed a partnership with the (now Chartered) Institute of Brewing and Distilling, aiming to bring globally-recognized, industry-standard distilling training to Australia and New Zealand.
+In 2017, Anne launched the Foundations of Distilling course, collaborating with industry leaders like Patrick Maguire and Dave Magill, and facilitating visits to Nonesuch Distillery.
+That year, she also partnered with the Chartered Institute of Brewers and Distillers (CIBD) to bring globally recognized distilling training to Australia and New Zealand, further strengthening the region's industry capacity.

-Since 2017, Anne has been running the CIBD General Certificate of Distilling Masterclasses, engaging with over 750 distillers.
-In 2018, she teamed up with business expert Troy Trewin to establish The Distillers Institute, supporting individuals interested in setting up well-planned and successful distilling businesses.
-Through the Tasmanian Whisky Academy, Anne continues to offer the Chartered Institute of Brewing and Distilling's courses in Australia and New Zealand.
+Anne has since delivered CIBD’s General Certificate of Distilling Masterclasses to over 750 distillers, significantly enhancing the workforce.
+In 2018, she co-founded The Distillers Institute with Troy Trewin to guide aspiring distillers in building successful businesses.
+Through the Tasmanian Whisky Academy, Anne continues to offer the CIBD’s prestigious courses, helping to shape the future of distilling in Australia and New Zealand.

-The Tasmanian Whisky Academy delivers the globally-recognised Chartered Institute of Brewing and Distilling's technical Masterclasses in Australia and New Zealand to help distillers to improve their technical knowledge and understanding of the distilling process.
+The Tasmanian Whisky Academy delivers the globally-recognised Chartered Institute of Brewers and Distillers' technical Masterclasses in Australia and New Zealand to help distillers to improve their technical knowledge and understanding of the distilling process.

-The Chartered Institute of Brewing and Distilling's qualifications are portable globally and undertaking the CIBDs online study is complemented by Masterclass events to build distilling skills, knowledge and confidence and a network of like-minded distillers from around the country.
+The Chartered Institute of Brewers and Distillers' qualifications are portable globally and undertaking the CIBDs online study is complemented by Masterclass events to build distilling skills, knowledge and confidence and a network of like-minded distillers from around the country.

 The distilling training Masterclasses are delivered by Ian Thorn, the CIBD's international tutor for distilling and one of the region's only qualified Master Distillers.
 The distilling course cover the chemistry of distilling, equipment, mash and fermentation, distillation process, maintenance, maturation and many other elements of distilling.